MikeDigitize/JSFundamentals/README.md

 ```

-If the above was executed, each button, on click, would be expected to log out its index (<code>i</code>).
-What actually happens is that all will log the last value of <code>i</code>, which in the above would be <code>2</code>.
-The reason for this is whilst each callback function retains a reference to the same variable <code>i</code>, the value of it at assignment time is not remembered.
-So when it is referenced in the console log it's looked up and its current value <code>2</code> is returned.
+If the above, each button on click would be expected to log out its index <code>i</code>.
+What actually happens is that all will log the current value of <code>i</code>, which in the above after the loop finishes would be <code>2</code>.
+The reason for this is each callback function retains only a reference to the same variable <code>i</code>, the value of it at assignment time is not remembered.
 This example can be fixed through the use of an IIFE:

 ```javascript
 var btns = document.querySelector(".btn");